ali-moradzade/ems-site/README.md

 # Employee Management Site

-This site is a simple sites to manage `employees` and `jobs`
+This site is a simple site to manage `employees` and `jobs`

 ## Usage

-You can install dependencies for both front & backend by going to their directories and run
+You can install dependencies for both front & backend by going to their directories and running:

 ```bash
 npm install